Tyrrrz/Tyrrrz.me/src/data/blog-posts/refactoring-using-partial-classes/Content.md

 }
 ```

-Putting interface implementations in partial classes is a convenient way to hide noise that doesn't contribute to the essence of the class.
-We are probably not going to be as much interested in how the class implements `IEnumerable<T>`, as opposed to its intrinsic methods.
-Similar to previous example, partial classes help us draw that visual distinction.

-The cool thing is that C# doesn't enforce us to declare the full signature of the class straight away.
-This lets us split them around as we want to create these "extensions".
+Putting interface implementations in partial classes can help us reduce the "routing noise" caused by methods that forward calls upstream.
+Additionally, since C# allows us to specify the class signature on each partition separately, we can conveniently group members that belong to the same interface.

 ___

 This approach is also very useful when combined with conditional compilation.
-When parts of your class are only available in a certain version of the framework, it can be very convenient to take them out into a partial class.
+Occasionally, we may want to introduce API that depends on features available in a specific version of the framework.
+To do that, we have to use the `#if` directive which looks a lot like the region blocks everyone dreads.

-Here's an example where we override the `DisposeAsync` method, but only if we're building the assembly against .NET Standard 2.1:
+Partial classes can help us make things tidier.
+Let's take a look at an example where we override `DisposeAsync` but only if we're building the assembly against .NET Standard 2.1:

 ```csharp
 public partial class SegmentedHttpStream : Stream